invariantlabs-ai/invariant/README.md

 ### Detect Vulnerabilities in Your Code Generation Agent

-> **Security Vector**: An AI code agent executes unsafe code generated based on untrusted input.
+> **Vulnerability**: An AI code agent executes unsafe code generated based on untrusted input.

 When using AI agents that generate and execute code, a whole new set of security challenges arises.
 For instance, unsafe code may be generated or the agent may be actively tricked into executing malicious code, which in turn extracts secrets or private data, such as proprietary code, passwords, or other access credentials.